space-wizards/docs/src/en/space-station-14/round-flow/proposals/revenant.md

  - **Sleep Paralysis** - Unlock Cost: Very High - Affects: Harvest, Possess - SSD and asleep personnel are now susceptible to having their Soul Essence reaped by the Revenant, as well as being possessed.
 The Revenant will take slightly longer to harvest and possess crew members if they are in a slumbering state.
  - **Hyperload** - Unlock Cost: High - Affects: Overload - Overload's flashes now penetrate through sun glasses, welding masks, and any other kinds of flash protection.
  - **Mist Empowerment** - Unlock Cost: Medium - Affects: Mistify - Mistify's mist size now increases with each purchase. (every additional acquisition of this upgrade costs more than previously)
+ - **Super Slip** - Unlock Cost: Medium - Affects: Slip - Slip's slips now stun for longer, duration similar to that of syndie soap.
  - **Domain** - Unlock Cost: Very High - Affects: Mistify - If there any any bodies within the Revenant's shadowy mist, any Harvest or Possess used on said targets will have their Use Duration cut.